-During this time, your elderly can enjoy soft massage and relax.
+During this time, your elderly can enjoy soft massages and relax.

 Treating breast cancer in older women & men – good news

-Overseeing this can cause you to stress because you can’t be in 2 places at one time: taking care of your business and taking care of your loved one.
+Overseeing this can cause stress because you can’t be in 2 places at one time: taking care of your business and your loved one.
 Look into hiring some help.
-This will give you the opportunity to get some rest and also make sure your loved one is properly cared for.
+This will allowallow you to get some rest and ensure your loved one is properly cared for.

-Or maybe you want to spend more time with your loved one while taking a break from some of the redundant business tasks like sending out emails, returning calls, or organizing files.
-Let’s chat about how I can be of service to you so you can take care of your business and your loved one.
+Or maybe you want to spend more time with your loved one while taking a break from redundant business tasks like sending emails, returning calls, or organizing files.
+Let’s chat about how I can serve you so you can take care of your business and your loved ones.

-Breast cancer is a difficult and deadly disease to deal with if the diagnosis is not made in time.
-When diagnosed in the initial stages, the prognosis can be very good and corrected.
-Therefore, the caregivers should always be on a careful lookout for any kind of symptoms that seems unusual.
-Any symptom that raises an alarm, you should always put the doctor on notice.
-The best thing to do is have a plan to have a yearly physical, dental and mammogram done.
+Breast cancer is a complex and deadly disease if the diagnosis is not made in time—however, the when prognosis can be excellent and corrected when diagnosed in the initial stages.
+Therefore, caregivers should always be on a careful lookout for unusual symptoms.
+If any sign raises the alarm, you should always notify the doctor.
+The best thing to do is plan to have a yearly physical, dental, and mammogram done.
 And make it the same month every year to keep yourself organized.
 For more help, check out this post on working and caregiving.